-It was the Hayabusa in 1999 that took the title away from the R1 but that was an open class motorcycle, so it did not count.
-Besides the 1998 R1 was about as quick up to around 150 mph where after the Hayabusa’s extra power and more efficient aerodynamics would have it pull ahead.
+It was the Hayabusa in 1999 that took the title away from the R1 but that was an open-class motorcycle, so it did not count.
+Besides the 1998 R1 was about as quick up to around 150 mph whereas the Hayabusa’s extra power and more efficient aerodynamics would have it pull ahead.

 Today the 1998 Yamaha R1 still puts out impressive times at the strip though objectively it is ballpark as accelerative outright as a Panigale V2 which despite its 155 horsepower at the crank is considered a middleweight motorcycle.

-From 0-60 mph both the old and new R1’s are very close, and it really comes down to which rider is best, and what motorcycle is easier to launch.
+From 0-60 mph both the old and new R1s are very close, and it really comes down to which rider is best, and which motorcycle is easier to launch.

 The 1998 R1 also has massive thrust in first gear due to its power and big torque.
 Combine this with the short wheelbase, low first gear and tendency to squat on acceleration means the R1 does more wheelies than accelerating if you are not accurate with the throttle and clutch.

-Either way, if you have the skills to control the wheelies effectively the first gen R1 will dip under 3 seconds with a 0-60 mph time of only 2.93 seconds.
+Either way, if you have the skills to control the wheelies effectively the first generation R1 will dip under 3 seconds with a 0-60 mph time of only 2.93 seconds.